 2002 AFL Top 20 Prospects

 The Arizona Fall League is a stomping ground for budding prospects, and the circuit has earned its reputation as a steppingstone for future standouts.
-Things were no different this year as two of the games best prospects squared off: Mark Teixeira and Rocco Baldelli.
-With the general managers meetings held in nearby Tucson, most of the best talent evaluators in baseball had a chance to see them in action.
-You can also go back and see how this list compares with the top 10 list prepared before the AFL began.
+Things were no different this year as two of the game’s best prospects squared off: Mark Teixeira and Rocco Baldelli.
+With the general manager’s meetings held in nearby Tucson, most of the best talent evaluators in baseball had a chance to see them in action.

 "Teixeira was definitely the best run producer out there," a veteran National League scout said.
 "He may be a guy who can carry a club offensively."